Michael Harris II Preview, Player Props: Braves vs. Giants

 Michael Harris II At The Plate

-- Among the qualifying hitters in MLB, he ranks 18th in batting average, 72nd in on-base percentage, and 62nd in slugging.
+- Among qualified hitters in MLB, he ranks 14th in batting average, 61st in on-base percentage, and 53rd in slugging.

-- In 8.7% of his games this year, he has hit a long ball, and 2.8% of his trips to the plate.
+- He has homered in 9.6% of his games this season, and 3% of his trips to the plate.

-- Harris II has picked up an RBI in 25.2% of his games this year, with two or more RBI in 8.7% of his games.
-He has also produced three or more runs in three contests.
+- In 26.0% of his games this season, Harris II has had at least one RBI.
+He's picked up more than one in 9.6% and driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.